valory-xyz/autonolas-governance/docs/optimizations.md

 - Find tradeoff between optimizations and a code readability;
 - When implementing standards (i.e., `ERC20`), the most optimal well-known solutions are utilized;
 - When implementing non-standards, the most gas optimized and logical solutions are chosen;
-- Function returns sometimes mean the correct workflow of the function, and do not bear a promise that variables inside are modified.
+- `true` return value in function returns signals about the function workflow correctness, and does not necessarily mean that state variables are modified during its execution.